-If your garden has a fair amount of hard landscaping, or if you're all about a natural garden vibe then choosing wild flowers is the perfect way to soften the look.
+If your garden has a fair amount of hard landscaping, or if you're all about a wildlife garden vibe then choosing wild flowers is the perfect way to soften the look.
 Try a wild flower seed mix to add poppies, pops of blue cornflower and more bright species to your flower beds.

 3. Combine flowers with succulents

 Succulents don't just do well on your window sill and they can in fact thrive outdoors.
 Varieties like Echeveria elegans don't need too much soil space, making them perfect to squeeze in among flowers in tight displays, whether you keep them in a separate pot or not.
 All sempervivums do well outdoors also, and need we mention how incredible they look coupled up with roses and the like?
 Try this look around the side of your backyard or in another small garden spot.